kekecoder/freecodecamp/README.md

 <hr>
 Have added the css to style the survey form, thou yet to be completed, once it's done, i will update this page, as it is, i have been able to understand little of how css work and why it is very important.
 Hopefully i can be able to complete it as soon as possible so that i can move on to the next project.
 Thanks!!!

 Survey form is completed, done with the responsive design, you can click <a href="https://kekecoder.github.io/freecodecamp/surveyForm/">here</a> to check it out.
-Thanks.
+Thanks.<br>
+Well have took sometime out to attend to other needs, am glad to be back after 2months, well, am working on the next project which is a Product Landing Page, well no product on mind, but decides to work on TREES as a project, will drop the link once am done.
+What's left is that am aout ti start working on the CSS aspect to make it more interesting.
+The good thing is that am learning, and am enjoying it.

 Up next is the personal portfolio site, will update it as usual, thanks.